esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 (2) due to a bug in SDK 2, the minimum current will never be less than ~ 2 mA and is frequently 15 mA between DTIM beacons

 The Average Current with different DTIM settings is unverified, and will likely be higher in a real-world environment.
-All of the currents listed in this README are for the ESP8266 chip only.
+All of the currents listed in this README are for the ESP8266 chip only, compiled for 80 MHz CPU Frequency as 160 MHz uses even more current.
 Modules that have voltage regulators, USB chips, LEDs or other hardware will draw additional current.

 ---